saiddonmez/saiddonmez.github.io/_publications/2010-10-01-paper-title-number-2.md

 permalink: /publication/Generalized-Individual-Q-Learning
 excerpt: 'This paper presents a generalized individual Q-learning algorithm which fills the gap between the payoff-based and belief-based dynamics under partially observed actions setting in separable networked games.'
 date: 2024-01-01
-venue: 'Conference on Decision and Control (CDC) 2024'
+venue: 'Conference on Decision and Control (CDC)'
 paperurl: 'https://arxiv.org/pdf/2409.02663'
 citation:
 ---